German Chocolate Cake

 What You’ll Need To Make German Chocolate Cake

-- Frosting Ingredients: Egg yolks, evaporated milk, light brown sugar and butter form the rich base, while sweetened flaked coconut and pecans bring texture and distinctive flavors.
+- Frosting Ingredients: Egg yolks, evaporated milk, light brown sugar, butter, sweetened flaked coconut and pecans.

-- Chocolate Glaze Ingredients: Heavy cream, light corn syrup, and melted chocolate make a rich, glossy finish on top of the cake.
+- Chocolate Glaze Ingredients: Heavy cream, light corn syrup, and melted chocolate.

 - Jump to the printable recipe for precise measurements